jnstockley/AddressBookREST/README.md

   4. For put go to body
   5. Type in JSON manually
-  6. For get by id or delete add the id number at the end of the url Any other questions tweet me on twitter @jackstockley_ and Ill add it her
+  6. For get by id or delete add the id number at the end of the url

+Any other questions tweet me on twitter @jackstockley_ and Ill add it here